tinitiateprime/python/python-core-language/python-functions/python_functions.md

 num = 5
 square_result = square(num)
 print(f"The square of {num} is {square_result}")

-# Output: The square of 5 is 25
+# OUTPUT: The square of 5 is 25
 ```

 ## Scope of Variables in Functions